rothgar/netdata-wiki/Why-netdata?.md

 ## Configuration-less

-Netdata support plenty of [[Configuration]].
-We have done the most though to allow netdata auto-detect everything.
+Netdata supports plenty of [[Configuration]].
+Thought, we have done the most to allow netdata auto-detect most if not everything.

-Even netdata plugins are designed to allow configuration-less operation.
+Even netdata plugins are designed to support configuration-less operation.
 So, you just install and run netdata.
 You will need to configure something only if it cannot be auto-detected.

 ## Visualizes QoS